FHICT-Owen/DiscordBotManager/README.md

 2. What alternatives to securing API's using HTTPS are available?
     * How does HTTP compare to HTTPS?
     * Is it better to encrypt your API data calls or to just send encrypted login details with the calls?
+3. What general testing methodologies are best practice when it comes to Microservices?
+    * What kind of testing methodologies exist?
+    * How can we automate our testing using GitHub Actions?

 ### Method
 Now that the questions are formulated, we can use the DOT framework using the following methods and strategies to answer